basir/next-tailwind-amazona/README.md

    2. use context to get cart items
    3. list items in cart items
    4. redirect to cart screen after add to cart
+10. Update Quanity In The Cart
+    1. add select box for quantity
+    2. handle select box change